Doctrine and Covenants

 Additional reading and links

-- Robert F. Smith, Gordon C. Thomasson, and John W. Welch, “What Did Charles Anthon Really Say?”, in Reexploring the Book of Mormon: The FARMS Updates (Salt Lake City: Deseret Book and Provo, Utah: FARMS, 1992), 73–75.
+Robert F. Smith, Gordon C. Thomasson, and John W. Welch, “What Did Charles Anthon Really Say?”, in Reexploring the Book of Mormon (Salt Lake City: Deseret Book / Provo, Utah: Foundation for Ancient Research and Mormon Studies, 1992), 73–75.

-- “Book of Mormon Translation,” Gospel Topics Essays.
-This article on the Church’s website explores how Joseph Smith translated the Book of Mormon and what physical instruments he used in the translation process.
+“Book of Mormon Translation,” Gospel Topics Essays.
+This article published by the Church explores how Joseph Smith translated the Book of Mormon and what physical instruments he used in the translation process.

-- Richard E. Turley Jr., Robin S. Jensen, and Mark Ashurst-McGee, “Joseph the Seer,” Ensign (October 2015): 45–55.
-Turley, Assistant Church Historian and Recorder, and Jensen and Ashurst-McGee, Church historians, examine what the historical record reveals about how Joseph Smith translated the Book of Mormon.
+Richard E. Turley Jr., Robin S. Jensen, and Mark Ashurst-McGee, “Joseph the Seer,” Ensign (October 2015): 45–55.
+Turley (who was Assistant Church Historian and Recorder) and Church historians Jensen and Ashurst-McGee examine what the historical record reveals about how Joseph Smith translated the Book of Mormon.